Skip to main content

 It was so hard to keep her from everyone while she was in quarantine when she first arrived at Fauna.
 Each day she would ask to go in with her closest neighbor, Sue Ellen, signing “In” and then “Friend.”
 She clearly knew what she wanted and was ready to get started on her new life after her first days of sadness, after leaving her home and her friends in Ellensburg.
 Tatu is always ready for adventure and willing to meet new friends.
 When Tatu and Sue Ellen first met they greeted each other with a hug and were immediately inseparable.

 Upon her arrival at Fauna, Tatu became great friends with our late resident, Spock.
 Kind, loving and loyal, Spock made the best of friends.
 Tatu, Loulis and Spock were all great friends.
-Playing chase, tickle, play wrestling and grooming, they lal spent a lot of time together.
+Playing chase, tickle, play wrestling and grooming, they all spent a lot of time together.

-No matter where she goes during the day and no matter how many new friends she makes through the bars, she spends the most time with Loulis.
+No matter where she goes during the day and no matter how many new friends she makes, she spends the most time with Loulis.
 They have been family for many years and that bond is very, very strong.
 They don’t spend each minute of each day together and that is normal, but they check in constantly.
 Tatu ventures off a little further than Loulis.
 She doesn’t wait for him to follow; she goes and then she comes back.
 It is a good system and it is very comforting for both of them.

 Love Tatu?
 “Adopt” Her!